 - Explore and define a student-centered problem and the conditions that shape it

-- Learn and collaborate with a community of like-minded educators, entrepreneurs, and leaders
+- Learn and collaborate with a like-minded community of educators, entrepreneurs, and leaders

-- Four dynamic workshops
+- 4 dynamic workshops

 - Individualized coaching

 - Grant funding of $5,000 per team, or up to $7,500 for existing school teams focused on one of the two problem areas

 - Access to a vibrant and committed community